ALL EVENTS TAKE PLACE AT THE TOWN HALL, ST GEORGE’S STREET, HEBDEN BRIDGE HX7 7BY

-Everything you need to know about booking, concessions, special terms for anyone who needs to have a carer with them at a concert plus our policies re late arrivals, and children and babies attending concerts.
+Everything you need to know about booking, concessions, special terms for anyone who needs to have a carer with them at a concert plus our policies re late arrivals, concert etiquette, and young people, children and babies attending concerts.

 - It is the responsibility of the purchaser to check all tickets at the time of booking.

 - We are unable to accept in-person or postal payment by credit or debit card.

 - Tickets are also available online from 7pm on Friday 9th March.
 There is a charge for online booking which is levied by the e-ticketing provider.

 - We do not accept telephone or email bookings.